-The stakeholder advisory committee is a key group for a RIM program rollout because the project usually affects people across the organization.
-This is not a decision-making body, but rather a two-way communications vehicle.
+The stakeholder advisory committee is a key group for a RIM program roll-out because the project usually affects people across the organization.
 The responsibility of this committee is to provide two-way communication between the front lines of the organization and the RIM project team.
 This is not a group of managers; instead, it’s more like the senior administrators representing the different areas of the organization.
 They know what is really going on in their areas.
 Perhaps you have an existing Departmental Records Administrator group?
 This could be that group.
 If a group like that does not already exist, ask line management in your stakeholder areas to provide representatives to this body for the duration of your project.

 Keep this group well informed and task them with passing this information to their areas.
-Solicit feedback from this group and document this feedback along with what the project is going to do about it.
+Solicit and document feedback from this group along with what the project is going to do about it.
 Be accountable, transparent and escalate unresolvable issues to the steering committee or executive sponsor if necessary.
 These people are the front-line records management focal points within the organization.
 Staff will look to these people first for advice and guidance about the new program.
-If the stakeholder advisory group is excited about the change and has the resources available to help them respond to their staff’s questions, you are well on your way to a successful rollout.
+If the stakeholder advisory group is excited about the change and has the resources available to help them respond to their staff’s questions, you are well on your way to a successful roll-out.

 Document the key roles on the project along with the stakeholder groups that will be affected by the change.
 Document the size of the stakeholder groups and the impacts that are expected.
 Outline the mitigation approach for each stakeholder.
 I encourage you to use the Stakeholder Advisory Committee members for initial input on these questions.